ChelseaSmile666/BordbarAndScheucher.github.io/_pages/markdown.md

 Considering the high attrition rate and the motivated, self-selected sample, these large effect sizes should be interpreted cautiously.
 Self-help via smartphones/the Internet may nevertheless have a significant impact on the treatment of depression.

 **Why did I choose this study?**
+Overall I found the concept of the SuperBetter App interesting.
+With the gamification elements, it seemed like a fascinating app to examine the effects for.
+Also, it sparked my interest that the founder/creator of SuperBetter, Jane McGonial, or rather the team of SuperBetter seems to be proud of their app that is “backed by science” and I wanted to know what the science behind this proud sentence on their website looks like.
+That’s why I chose this study in the first place.
+Plus the Effect sizes appeared to be quite large at the first glance.
+After a second glance, they are still as large as before but as the author stated they should be interpreted with caution.
+All in all, I found the study to be well conducted and all the problems were addressed transparently (like the high attrition rates)

 Screenshots of the SuperBetter App: